Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 Emphasizing Outdoor Space

-Many Thurston County properties have great outdoor spaces—covered patios, decks, yards.
+Many Utah properties have great outdoor spaces—covered patios, decks, yards with mountain views.
 Consider including these in your floor plans to show how indoor and outdoor spaces relate.

 Showing Potential

 Unfinished basements, shops, or bonus spaces?
 Show them on the floor plan with notation about their potential.
-This helps buyers envision possibilities.
+This helps buyers envision possibilities—important in Utah where finishing basements is common and expected.

-Many local homes have mudrooms, covered entries, or other features common in our climate.
+Many local homes have walkout basements, multiple entry levels, or features designed for sloped lots.
 Make sure these are clearly shown and labeled.

 Working with Power Homes Media for Floor Plans